SMarbella/Diabetes-Prediction/README.md

 The Association Rules from the apriori library compare the risk of type 2 diabetes occurring under different body conditions, such as number of Pregnancies, Blood Glucose Level, Blood Pressure, Skin Thickness, Insulin level, BMI, and Age.
 ![Image](https://github.com/SMarbella/Diabetes-Prediction/blob/main/data/Apriori%20Diabetes%20Association%20Rules.png)

-The arulesViz library visualizes the results.
+The arulesViz library visualizes the rules.
 The x axis represents the support while the y axis represents the confidence or lift.
 Support indicates how frequently a set of items appear in the data.
 It is the number of transactions that contains this set.
 Confidence or lift indicates how often the support rule is true.
 Lift is a measure of association using both support and confidence.
 The lift value of an association rule includes the list of rules whose confidence is above the threshold.

 ![Image](https://github.com/SMarbella/Diabetes-Prediction/blob/main/data/Apriori%20-%20Visualized%20Association%20Rules%20Diabetes%20in%20Pima%20Indigenous%20Women.png)